PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/features-listing.md

  ## View feature - Composition (name of the feature, can be different)

- By viewing the feature, you will see the name of the selected feature at the top.
+ By viewing the feature, the name of the selected feature at the top should be seen.

- Inside you have the option to change the ID's of the values that the feature offers.
+ Inside there is the option to change the ID's of the values that the feature offers.
 Any of the fields can be deleted by bulk actions or selecting the field and deleting the selected.

- In the same page you also have the buttons at the right:
+ In the same page there are alse the buttons at the right:

   - Add new (for adding a new feature)
   - Refresh list (for updating the list)
   - Show SQL query (Opens a popup showing SQL code for the page)
   - Export to SQL Manager (redirects to the SQL manager in the back office)

- By pressing "edit" on a selected value, you are prompted with changing the following:
+ By pressing "edit" on a selected value, the following fields are prompted:

   - Feature (can be selected from different features that are created)
   - Value (edit the value of the feature)
   - URL (when faceted module is enabled allows to search for the value more precisely, also can be in different languages)
   - Meta title (when faceted module is enabled allows to search for the value more precisely, also can be in different languages)

-After making the needed changes you can either "save then add another value" or "save".
+After the changes are made either "save then add another value" or "save".

 ---